-Even though I think textbooks are great for learning, it’s important to diversify your reading, especially for intermediate students and above.
-One way of doing this that I’m particularly fond of is to use Chinese textbooks written native speakers.
+One way of diversifying your reading that I’m particularly fond of is to use Chinese textbooks written for native speakers.
 While being quite difficult, they are useful because they provide a unique combination of language and culture that is hard to find elsewhere.

 I have already hinted at some of the benefits above, but let’s take a more detailed look: